marc0l92/obsidian-jira-issue/DEVELOP.md

 ## Publish new release

-- Make sure test are running `npm run test`
+- Make sure test are running: `npm run test`
 - Define the new version to use x.y.z
-- Run `npm run version x.y.z`
+- Run: `npm run version x.y.z`
 - Commit and push the file modified
-- Tag the commit `git tag x.y.z`
+- Tag the commit: `git tag x.y.z`
-- Push the tag `git push --tags`
+- Push the tag: `git push --tags`
+- Publish to NPM: `npm publish`